magicalyak/nginx-kube-demo/README.md

 ## Running the playbook
 ### dashboard

-For the dashboard, run the `deploy-dashboard.yml` playbook:
+For the dashboard, run the `deploy-dashboard.yml` playbook from the kubespray directory:

-`$ ansible-playbook deploy-dashboard.yml -i ../kubespray/inventory/sample/agrant_ansible_inventory --become --become-user=root`
+`$ ansible-playbook ../nginx-kube-demo/deploy-dashboard.yml -i inventory/sample/vagrant_ansible_inventory --become --become-user=root`

 You can access the page by running this command and copying the address given into the browser `$ kubectl cluster-info`